MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.Intune.IntuneComplianceRequest

 This event is collected for Office applications running on Android, including Office mobile, Word, Excel, PowerPoint, and OneNote.
-The event indicates an attempt to sign-in to an Intune licensed organization account where the organization administrator has configured policy to enforce app conditional access.
+The event indicates an attempt to sign in to an Intune licensed organization account where the organization administrator has configured policy to enforce app conditional access.
 It is used to understand the number of end users who are attempting to use apps under this policy configuration, and is combined with another event, Office.Android.Intune.IntuneComplianceStatus, to ensure the configured policy is enforced.

 No data fields are collected.

 #### Office.Android.Intune.IntuneComplianceStatus

 This event is collected for Office applications running on Android, including Office mobile, Word, Excel, PowerPoint, and OneNote.
-The event indicates an attempt to sign-in to an Intune licensed organization account where the organization administrator has configured policy to enforce app conditional access.
+The event indicates an attempt to sign in to an Intune licensed organization account where the organization administrator has configured policy to enforce app conditional access.
 This event indicates the compliance status of the application to which the user has signed-in and is used to investigate failures.
 It is combined with another event, Office.Android.Intune.IntuneComplianceRequest, to ensure the configured policy is enforced.

 The following fields are collected: